operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/prometheus-operator.md

 In above output, STATUS as "Running" shows the pods are up and running.

-If you are installing from operatorhub, then by default it installs the operator in operators namespace.
+Note: If you are installing the Operator from operatorhub.io, then by default it installs the operator in ‘operators’ namespace.
+Below steps assume that it’s deployed in `operators` namespace.

-Below steps assume that its deployed in operators namespace.
+### Create the Prometheus Instance,ServiceAccount and NodePort Service.

-Step 2: Create below yaml definition of the Custom Resource to create a Prometheus Instance along with a ServiceAccount and a Service of Type NodePort :
+**Step 1: Create the below yaml definition of the Custom Resource to create a Prometheus Instance along with a ServiceAccount and a Service of type NodePort.**

 ```execute